 The new IWC Portugieser Yacht Club Chronograph is a watch you can wear with confidence anywhere at the marina.
 A first glance shows that the third generation of the sportiest Portugieser model, our test watch, is designed to be both a nautical timepiece and a luxury accessory.
 The first impression is confirmed upon closer inspection of its polished and satin-finish case, sunburst blue dial and brightly polished hands.
 Every component is flawlessly finished and worthy to be part of the supremely elegant Portugieser collection.

-For the first time in its 10-year history, this Portugieser Yacht Club boasts a steel bracelet rather than a rubber or leather strap — a sturdy but elegant IWC steel bracelet with brushed outer links and polished inner links.
+For the first time in its 10-plus-year history, this Portugieser Yacht Club boasts a steel bracelet rather than a rubber or leather strap — a sturdy but elegant IWC steel bracelet with brushed outer links and polished inner links.
 Shortening the bracelet involves simply pressing a button on the back of each row of sturdy links to remove it.
 Unlike simpler bracelet designs, using screws or hammering is not needed.

 Inside the safety folding clasp, there is also a quick extension piece that quickly and easily lengthens the bracelet by up to 7 mm.
 Pressing the polished “IWC” button on the outer bar of the clasp extends the bracelet in seven increments — without ever removing the watch from your wrist.
 Two safety buttons round out the sturdy and well-designed folding clasp.